Residential Status Required for Directorship under Companies Act

 Under the Companies Act 2016, section 196(4) provides the requirement for a director that he must ordinarily reside in Malaysia by having a principal place of residence in Malaysia.
-This requirement is applicable to the minimum number of directors (in the case of a private company, at least one.
-In the case of a public company, at least two).
+In the case of a private company, the minimum number of resident directors is at least one.
+In the case of a public company, at least two.

 A "nominee" director is not involved in the operation and the management of a company.

 No matter whether you are a nominee director or not, no personal financial liability for the company’s debts has to be borne by you.
 However, a nominee director has the same duty to the company as a “real” director does.

 The fees for a nominee director in Malaysia vary, but typically range from RM3,000 to RM5,000 per year.